atendor/atendorV2/README.md

 Lucide icons are imported via npm and used in components with optional hover animation.

 Each component is accessible (ARIA roles, keyboard, focus ring).
+For details see `ACCESSIBILITY.md`.

 All mock data is used for demo purposes only.
 Where real data/API integration is needed, you’ll see clear TODOs and code comments.